antonyxsik/Spatial-Statistics/README.md

 Projects:

 * Project 4: This is my favorite, so I put it first.
 Short, but fun and interesting.
 I take a spatial ozone measurement dataset from the midwest (ish) and fit a spatial process to it, with the covariance parameters estimated using maximum likelihood.
-We then use this to do Kriging (spatial prediction), and perform cross validation to analyze the differences between standard and model based RMSE's.
+I then use this process to do Kriging (spatial prediction), and perform cross validation to analyze the differences between standard and model based RMSE's.

 * Project 1: Playing around with conditional normal distributions, and understanding covariance functions and their resulting matrices.
 * Project 2: Testing the accuracy of the fields prediction (Kriging) functions against raw calculations, and simulating a conditional field.